Sledmine/forge/README.md

 This project is part of something just much bigger than adding one map with Forge to a game like Halo Custom Edition.

 - Forged maps are tons way smaller than full maps, so sharing different map layouts for different gametypes means fast on demand maps.
-But we need a place to keep those forged maps... ;)
+But we need a place to keep those forged maps... if you know what i mean ;)

 -  If any other map would have HForge compatibility... as Gangstarr said: "infinite skills create miracles".